impatient0/a-zero/README.md

    ```

 This will create a `BTCUSDT-1h.csv` file in your project root, ready for use with the backtesting engine.

+### 2. Running a Backtest

+Once you have data, you can run a simulation using the `backtester-cli`.

+1.  **Define a Strategy:** Create a strategy configuration file (e.g., `my-strategy.yaml`).
+You can use the example in the [`a0-strategy-rules-engine` README](a0-strategy-rules-engine/README.md) as a template.

+2.  **Run the Backtester:** Execute the backtester JAR, pointing it to your strategy and data files.

+    ```bash
+    java -jar a0-backtester-cli/target/a0-backtester-cli-*.jar \
+      --strategy-file=my-strategy.yaml \
+      --data-file=data/BTCUSDT-1h.csv \
+      --symbol=BTCUSDT \
+      --account-mode=MARGIN \
+      --leverage=10
+    ```

+    This will run the simulation and print a performance summary to your console.

 ## License